OGNylux/clickly/README.md

 # Clickly

-The new boredom killer - Clickly We all know the situation: you’re extremely bored and want to play something, but you don’t know what.
-Then Clickly is the ideal game for you!
-Clickly is an idle web game similar to Cookie Clicker.
+### The new boredom killer - Clickly
+We all know the situation: you’re extremely bored and want to play something, but you don’t know what.
+Then Clickly is the ideal game for you! <br> Clickly is an idle web game similar to Cookie Clicker.
 The main goal is to collect the most emojis and climb the leaderboard.

 ## Developing